Other projects

 Reflection

 Behind Closed Doors is one of the projects I'm proudest of, partly because of the constraints: a 3-day timeline, a solo brief, and a subject matter that required genuine sensitivity.
-I'm glad the "lit window at night" concept gave the work a visual idea strong enough to anchor everything else without needing to be explicit.
+The "lit window at night" concept gave the work a visual idea strong enough to anchor everything else without needing to be explicit.

 The constraint of three separate plays inside one visual actually made the design stronger.
 Rather than trying to represent "mental health" in the abstract, I had to translate three specific, concrete human situations into three specific scenes.